ellinokon/hkon.me/content/blog/quick-react-state-management-using-hooks.md

 Using the `useStateStore` hook to grab our state, we can make a simple render of our initial todos.
-By using `dispatch` and our predefined action creators to set up some quick handlers, we can qickly test our store in the browser
+By using `dispatch` and our predefined action creators to set up some quick handlers, we can qickly test our store in the browser.

 ```js
 // todo-list.js